 The Board issues physician (M.D. and D.O.) licenses and physician training licenses to residents, interns, fellows and house physicians.

-The Board also issues licenses these additional healthcare professions: physician assistants, respiratory care practitioners, acupuncture practitioners, acupuncture detoxification specialists, genetic counselors, polysomnographers and midwifery practitioners.
+The Board also issues licenses these additional healthcare professions: physician assistants, respiratory care practitioners, acupuncture practitioners, acupuncture detoxification specialists, eastern medicine practitioners, genetic counselors, polysomnographers and midwifery practitioners.
 A Council for each of these healthcare professions advises and assists the Board on licensure and regulatory matters pertaining to its profession.

-The Board also issues certifications to and has other responsibilties in regard to emergency medical technicians/paramedics in collaboration with the Office of Emergency Medical Services.
+The Board also issues certifications to and has other responsibilities in regard to emergency medical technicians/paramedics in collaboration with the Office of Emergency Medical Services.

 To ensure that business (such as a license application) is on the agenda for consideration at the next meeting of the Board or a Council, submit all documentation to the Board office no later than 4:30 PM ten full working days before the meeting date.

 EASTERN MEDICINE PRACTITIONER vs. ACUPUNCTURE PRACTITIONER: A new law effective October 17, 2016 differentiates Delaware licensure as an Acupuncture Practitioner from licensure as an Eastern Medicine Practitioner.
-Delaware Acupuncture Practitioner licenses issued before the effective date will change to Eastern Medicine Practitioner licenses.
-For information about the scope of practice of each license type, see House Bill 387.
-A revised application and instructions will be available on this site in the near future.
+Delaware Acupuncture Practitioner licenses issued before the effective date have changed to Eastern Medicine Practitioner licenses.
+For information about the scope of practice of each license type, see Subchapter X of the Medical Practice Act.
+The updated application form and instructions are available on this site.
 If you have questions, contact the Board office at the phone or email below.